Doomsday Clock: Basis for settings

 "Midnight" has a deeper meaning besides the constant threat of war.
-There are various elements taken into consideration when the scientists from The Bulletin of the Atomic Scientists decide what Midnight and "global catastrophe" really mean in a particular year.
+There are various elements taken into consideration when the scientists from the Bulletin decide what Midnight and "global catastrophe" really mean in a particular year.
 They might include "politics, energy, weapons, diplomacy, and climate science"; potential sources of threat include nuclear threats, climate change, bioterrorism, and artificial intelligence.
 Members of the board judge Midnight by discussing how close they think humanity is to the end of civilization.
 In 1947, at the beginning of the Cold War, the Clock was started at seven minutes to midnight.